Jujutsu Kaisen 0: Production

+Aftermath

 During publication of the monthly series, Akutami had no intention of having his series published in Weekly Shōnen Jump.
 The positive response to Tokyo Metropolitan Curse Technical School, however, led him to turn the series into the main manga, Jujutsu Kaisen.
 When starting this series, Akutami had not planned any themes for the narrative but had the idea of giving the characters a cool appeal.
 The narrative of Jujutsu Kaisen 0 became connected with the other manga, with the final chapter being conceived as soon as he started writing it.
 He said, however, he was not sure about the possibility of properly connecting the beginning with the ending.

-Yuta and Rika, the first characters created, were intended as a combination for the manga.
 Akutami found that the early design of Yuta was so similar to that of fellow Jujutsu Sorcerer Megumi Fushiguro they might confuse readers.
 He noted the same similarities between Inumaki and Yuji Itadori.
 As a result, Akutami changed Yuta's look for the main series.
-Akutami included a line about Michizane Sugawara, a famous figure in Japanese history who is mentioned as Yuta and Gojo's predecessor, as a tribute to a late editor Yamanaka.
-When Yuta comforts Maki in the third chapter to the point she cries, the new editor Katayama said he liked it too much because he felt Yuta really understood Maki's feelings.
-Akutami decided to revise this scene in the storyboard following his editor's praise.
-He also said Suguru Geto is a strong villain, believing he could have won his fight against Yuta if he had destroyed the supernatural barrier between Shinjuku and Kyoto.
-Sugawara was added under the advice that the series should feature a real person.
+The concept of Yuta and the curse hunted him inspired by Naruto would also be recycled for Jujutsu Kaisen involving the Yuji and Ryomen Sukuna.
+The original idea behind Rika was that she would become stronger the more time she spends with Yuta.
+However, this was revised under the advice of Akutami's superiors in order to give the manga a more proper ending.
+While Yuta's unique white uniform was designed as a reference to problematic students, in the end he dons a black outfit to better fit in with his classmates.
+Nevertheless, Akutami planned that once Yuta would return in Jujutsu Kaisen, he would once again wear a white uniform in hopes older readers would remember him.